Femi Fani-Kayode: Challenges and allegations

 At the beginning of 2010, there was speculation that a power struggle had begun in Nigeria with President Obasanjo and his loyalists pushing for Yar'Adua to step down and hand over power to his vice-president, Dr. Goodluck Jonathan.
 Yar'Adua's loyalists resisted this suggestion and part of their response to that challenge was to implement another strategy to try to silence and intimidate President Obasanjo and his key loyalists, including El-Rufai, Fani-Kayode, Ribadu, Lawal Batagarawa, Nnenadi Usman and Andy Uba, by accusing them of plotting a coup.

 This was the same method that was adopted by General Sani Abacha who had jailed Obasanjo on similar charges when he was in power.
 General Obasanjo was released and pardoned a number of years later after Abacha died and after General Abdulsalami Abubakar took power.

-In November 2010, Fani-Kayode said that Yar'Adua's sought to jail and destroy his predecessor in office and the man that single-handedly brought him to power, President Olusegun Obasanjo, as well as his loyalists, including El-Rufai, Ribadu, and Fani-Kayode himself.
+In November 2010, Femi Fani-Kayode said that Yar'Adua's sought to jail and destroy his predecessor in office and the man that single-handedly brought him to power, President Olusegun Obasanjo, as well as his loyalists, including El-Rufai, Ribadu, and Fani-Kayode himself.
 He also alleged that Baba Gana Kingibe, the Secretary to the Federal Government during the Yar'Adua administration, was the principal enforcer of that plan and that Yar'Adua administration officials James Ibori, Tanimu Yakubu, Abba Ruma and Michael Aondoakaa were also involved.

-On 25 August 2020, while attending a brief press conference during his tour of southern Nigeria, he insulted and denigrated a journalist from the Nigerian daily, Daily Trust.
-The journalist had asked him who was financially responsible for his costly air tickets for the trips.
-The following day, FFK issued an apology to the journalist.